 For many purchasers, the exciting part of buying a home pre-construction is selecting suite finishes.
 Finish selection will happen at some point during the construction process – usually a few months after the start of construction.
 We offer a selection of colours and combinations to choose from for all standard finishes, and available upgrades include stone countertops, wooden cabinets, upgraded appliances and fixtures.

-When Deltera invites you to select finishes and upgrades, you should be prepared to pay for any upgrades at the time of selection.
+When our builder Deltera invites you to select finishes and upgrades, you should be prepared to pay for any upgrades at the time of selection.

 Sign final amending agreements

 The final amending agreement is the contract that brings all the components of your condo purchase together.
 It provides the total purchase price including upgrades, parking and locker.
 The amending agreement also outlines all of the financial information about your purchase.
 All deposits that you’ve made to date, including the total amount paid for upgrades will be listed on the agreement, along with the down payment support from Home Ownership Alternatives (Alternatives Mortgage) and any additional funds that you may be receiving (if applicable).

 Tarion pre-delivery inspection